EnigmaK9/linx/README.md

 - *03-project-progress_02_april_2024*: Folder containing progress updates on the project as of April 2, 2024.
 - *04-project-progress_09_april_2024*: Folder containing progress updates on the project as of April 9, 2024.
 - *05-project-progress_16_april_2024*: Folder containing progress updates on the project as of April 16, 2024.
+- *06-progress_04_22_2024*: Folder containing progress updates on the project as of April 22, 2024.
+- *07-progress_04_30_2024*: Folder containing progress updates on the project as of April 30, 2024.
+- *08-progress_05_07_2024*: Folder containing progress updates on the project as of May 7, 2024.
 - *jorge-vega-code*: Directory for Jorge Vega's code contributions.
+- *images*: Directory containing various images related to the project.
+- *josue-simulator*: Simulator tool contributed by Josue.
+- *notes.excalidraw*: Directory for excalidraw notes.
 - *presentations*: Directory for project presentations.
+- *references*: Directory for additional reference documents.
 - *.git*: Git repository directory.
 - *README.md*: This file, providing an overview of the repository.